 Board minutes must be approved or disapproved at the next scheduled meeting of the Board.
 When approved, the minutes shall serve as the official record of the meeting.
-The recordings of each board meeting shall be maintained and not destroyed.
+The minutes of each Board meeting shall be maintained for 27 years per the Board's retention schedule.